hungao/kendo-docs/aspnet-mvc/helpers/grid/scaffolding.md

 4. On the next screen you will be presented with the Model and Data Context options.
     - First enter the Controller and View names.
 ![Grid options](/aspnet-mvc/helpers/grid/images/scaffolding/kendo_ui_grid1.png)
     - The **Model Class** DropDownList will contain all model types from the active project.
-Select the **Product** class in order to list the available products in the Grid.
+In this example we will list products in the Grid.
+Select the **Product** entity.
 ![Model Class](/aspnet-mvc/helpers/grid/images/scaffolding/model_class.png)
     - From the **Data Context Class** DropDownList you could select the **Entity Framework Data Model** class to be used.
 In this example it is **NorthwindEntities**.
 ![Data Context Class](/aspnet-mvc/helpers/grid/images/scaffolding/data_context_class.png)